Gaius Charles Bolin Dissertation and Post-MFA Fellowships

 - PhD applicants: a copy of the dissertation prospectus, preferably limited to 10-15 pages and a timetable for completion of the degree.

-Williams College is a coeducational liberal arts institution located in the Berkshire Hills of western Massachusetts.
+Williams College is a liberal arts institution located in the Berkshire Hills of western Massachusetts.
 The college has built its reputation on outstanding teaching and scholarship and on the academic excellence of its approximately 2,000 students.
-Please visit the Williams College website (http://www.williams.edu).
-Beyond meeting fully its legal obligations for non-discrimination, Williams College is committed to building a diverse and inclusive community where members from all backgrounds can live, learn, and thrive.
+Please visit the Williams website (http://williams.edu).